-Foundations required does not match poles required as guy foundations are needed in some locations for extra support.
+^a Foundations required do not match poles required as guy foundations are needed in some locations for extra support.

-b.
-The number of required poles and foundations fluctuate due to design changes.
+^{b.} The number of required poles and foundations fluctuate due to design changes.

-- Continue to install poles, cantilevers, balance weights, insulators and brackets in Segment 2. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
-Potholing will continue in Segments 1, 2, 3 and 4. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4, PS-6, and Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle units in Segment 2 and 4. - Continue to install impedance bonds and begin to install impedance bond connections. - Continue to coordinate with stakeholders on the Consistent Warning Time solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Review BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 95%. - Coordinate with PG&E on final design for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.
+- Continue installation of foundations in Segments 3 and 4. - Continue resolution of DSCs. - Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install balance weights and OCS assemblies in Segment 2. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
+Potholing will concentrate in Segments 3 and 4. - Continue construction at TPS-1 and TPS-2.

+- Continue construction at PS-7, PS-4, PS-6, and Switching Station. - Install 10 MVA transformers at PS-4 and PS-6. - Continue to install conduit and foundations for signal and wayside power cubicle units in Segments 2 and 4. - Continue to install impedance bonds and impedance bond connections. - Continue to coordinate with stakeholders on the CWT solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Review BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 95%. - Coordinate with PG&E on final design for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.